keeperdao/kips/KIP-13/KIP-13.md

 ### Potential Strategic Uses

-* Expand, retain, and incentive contributors that are vital to the future development of new products and infrastructure for KD
+* Expand, retain, and incentivize contributors that are vital to the future development of new products and infrastructure for KD
 * Allow for additional strategic partnerships, M&A activity, or other strategic token swaps
 * Allow for future fundraising initiatives